Six Roofing Industry Trends and Statistics: Key Facts, Figures, and Forecasts (2025)

 Want to stay ahead of the curve?
 Here are some strategies to help you secure your foothold in the roofing industry:

 • Offer Financing Options: Roofing isn’t cheap, and most folks can’t pay for it all upfront.
-By offering roofing financing options, you can make it easier for customers to say yes and expand your client base.
+By offering flexible payment plans, you can make it easier for customers to say yes and expand your client base.

 • Boost Your Online Presence: Keep your website updated, respond to reviews, and post regularly on social media.
 Share pictures of your work, helpful tips, and customer testimonials to market your roofing business, build brand trust, and bring in more leads.